 After the main course was cheese and dessert.
 Because I was awake and could I took both.
 Both delicious!
 The chocolate was rich and Paired perfectly with the port and a cup of coffee to wash everything down.
 The cheese didn’t have the best presentation, but hit the spot.
 The photo makes the cheese look dry, but it was not.

-During the flight, I did opt for a hot chocolate and a croc madam.
-This was the lowlight of the trip.
-Both left a lot to be desired.
 The only highlight is the fact that Air France does offer a mid flight snack that is warm.
 Most airlines only offer pre-packed food such as chips or mini sandwiches and fruit.
 Seeing a hot snack option is rare in today’s transatlantic business class.
+So overall I was still impressed, even if the snack was not that great.
+The hot chocolate…well that was just disappointing.
+More water than anything.
+I couldn’t even drink it.

 Before landing, a pre arrival meal is available for those who are hungry.
-As this is a long 10+ hour flight, Air France offers two hot meal services and the hot snack.
-For my pre arrival lunch, I opted for the vegetarian option.
-The Parsnip puree was delicious, leaving me wanting more!
-Yet once again, lacked presentation in every way.
+As this is a long flight at over 10 hours and 5,670 miles, Air France offers two hot meal services and the midflight hot snack.

 Self-Serve & Extra Amenities

-Flight attendants throughout the entire flight were very attentive.
-I was very shock, as this was a completely different experience from my trip on Air France 10+ years ago in economy class.
-I didn’t have to ask for refills on my drinks nor use the call light.
+Today though, a VERY different experience.
+It was like I was flying with the beloved Singapore girls.
+Not once did I have to ask for a single refill on my drinks nor use the call light.
 Flight attendants would walk through the aisles and gladly refill drinks without being asked.
-Often they just had bottle of wines already with them, as if they knew people wanted refills.
-For those who want something more though, Air France Business class does have a self-serve snack area.
+Often they just had bottles of wine already with them, as if they knew people wanted refill and knew who was drinking what.

 Near the lavatories, on both sides of the aircraft are self-serve bar.
 Business class passengers are invited to help themselves to wine, water, soda, and package snacks.